HansajaLiyanagama/e23-co2060-Smart-Tourism/README.md

 ## 3. Key Features
 * **Interactive Itinerary Planner:** Drag-and-drop interface to build custom trips.
-* **Verified Guide Portfolios:** A system where guides display credentials and vehicle details, verified by admins to ensure safety.
 * **Review System:** Community-driven ratings for destinations and guides.

 ## 4. Links